thxlxn/SFEDIT/README.md

 ## 3D Visualizer
 Tries to replicate the feature available in Sprocket's official Discord server but with the edition of a slider that lets you spin the output image.
 Do keep in mind that loading a **really heavy** blueprint can lead to your machine running out-of-memory.
-Be careful with this... <sub>or don't, that's up to you</sub>
+Be careful with this...
+<sub>or don't, that's up to you</sub>

+## Blueprint Packager
+The packager lets the user upload .blueprint files, automatically retrieves all used local decals and packs them into a .zip file together for the blueprints.
+This allows for easy sharing of your blueprints without having to remember the decals you have used.
+<sub>custom paint packaging is in progress</sub>

 <sup>Discord: the_len</sup>